Skip to content

 • The Act contains over 90 new provisions to promote retirement savings, boost incentives for businesses to offer retirement plans and offer more flexibility to those saving for retirement.

-• Some provisions are already in effect, while others will go into effect in 2024, 2025 and even later.
+• Some provisions are already in effect, while others will go into effect in 2025 and beyond.

 • Some provisions are required while others are optional for plan sponsors to provide.